hossam-mohamed-abd/Project_zerot_trust_principle/roles.md

 ---

-## 8. Development Phases
+## 7. Development Strategy (How the Team Works)

-The project is divided into clear phases.
+The project is developed in **clear ordered stages**.
-Each phase has a specific responsibility and output.
+Each stage depends on the previous one.

+The correct order is:
+1. Database and tables
+2. Roles creation
+3. Views creation
+4. Permissions assignment
+5. Auditing implementation
+6. Final review and testing

 ---

+## 8. Development Stages and Responsibilities

-### Phase 0 – Project Setup
+### Stage 0 – Project Setup
 **Responsible:** Project Leader

-**Tasks:**
-- Prepare project structure
 - Define naming rules
+- Organize the workflow
 - Assign tasks to team members
-- Review and approve all outputs
+- Review all outputs

-**Output:**
-- Ready project environment
-- Unified naming standards
+- Approve final result

 ---

-### Phase 1 – Database & Tables
+### Stage 1 – Database & Tables
 **Responsible:** Team Member 1

-**Tasks:**
-- Create database `NUIS`
+- Create the database `NUIS`
 - Create all required tables
 - Define primary keys
-- Keep table design simple and clear
+- Keep structure simple and clear

 **Rules:**
 - Tables only